slatedocs/slate/source/includes/_BLEProtocol.md

 This is the subsystem index, which currently has only two modes: 0x01 (motion engine), 0x02 (power management)

 ###### Byte#1: Data Section Packet Length
-The BLE protocol currently is set to a fixed packet length of 20 bytes including both header and data, where the data section is 16 bytes.
+The data format currently is set to a fixed packet length of 20 bytes including both header and data, where the data section is 16 bytes.
 Hence, this byte is set to the value of 0x10 = 16.

 ###### Byte#2: CRC
 The 8-bit CRC is calculated over the data section of the packet.